 Together with the supplementary laws

 it implies that the Jacobi symbol is poly-time computable (see Figure~\ref{fig:jac}).

 The \emph{generalized Riemann hypothesis\footnote{Also called the extended Riemann hypothesis ($\M{ERH}$).
 The nomenclature of various extensions of $\M{RH}$ varies wildly in the literature.
-We chose to denote the $\M{RH}$ for Dirichlet $L$-functions by $\grh$ as this name seems to be more specific, whereas $\M{ERH}$ is often used for other generalizations of $\M{RH}$, such as the $\M{RH}$ for Dedekind $\zeta$-functions, or $L$-functions of Hecke characters.} ($\grh$)} states that for every Dirichlet character~$\chi$, all zeros of its associated $L$-function $L(\chi,s)$ with $0<\Re(s)<1$ have in fact $\Re(s)=1/2$.
-Let $\grhq$ denote the the special case of $\grh$ for quadratic characters $\chi$.
-We will use the following result of Bach \cite{bach}. \begin{Thm}\th Assume $\grhq$.
+We chose to denote the $\M{RH}$ for Dirichlet $L$-functions by $\grh$ as this name seems to be more specific, whereas $\M{ERH}$ is often used for other generalizations of $\M{RH}$, such as the $\M{RH}$ for Dedekind $\zeta$-functions, or $L$-functions of Hecke characters.} ($\grh$)} states that for every Dirichlet character~$\chi$, all zeros of its associated $L$-function $L(\chi,s)$ in the critical strip $0<\Re(s)<1$ satisfy $\Re(s)=1/2$.
+Let $\grhq$ denote the special case of $\grh$ for quadratic characters $\chi$.
+We will use the following result of Bach~\cite{bach}, refining the work of Ankeny~\cite{ank}. \begin{Thm}\th Assume $\grhq$.
 If\/ $\chi$ is a nonprincipal quadratic character with modulus~$n$, there exists $0<a<2(\ln n)^2$ such that\/ $\chi(a)\ne1$. \noproof\end{Thm}